Students-Mart/Students-Mart/README.md

 ## Hi there 👋

 <!--
+This is a student-friendly e-commerce platform that provides essential items like shirts, pants, shoes, bags, and stationary.
+The website uses Firebase Authentication for secure login and offers affiliate links for easy purchasing.

 **Students-Mart/Students-Mart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: